7777777777777777444444/vscode-cpptools/Documentation/LanguageServer/MinGW.md

 ```

 With these configurations, you should be all set up to use the new IntelliSense engine for linting, memberlist autocomplete, and quick info (tooltips).
 Add `"C_Cpp.intelliSenseEngine": "Default"` to your **settings.json** file to try out the new IntelliSense engine.

+UPDATE: Starting with 0.16.1, setting the `compilerPath` property to the full path to your MinGW compiler should set all the compiler includes and defines automatically, but the browse.path setting still needs to be set manually.